arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

 It's a dramatic change of perspective.
 For Daniel tests document the system's behaviour from the outside, from the point of view of its clients or users; therefore, they describe what the system *should do*, using narrative sentences.

 They are in fact business requirements, written in the business language and, of course, conceived before the implementation even exists.

 ## Why Test-First?

 Some find it counterintuitive, if not crazy, writing tests before the system under test even exists.
-Yet, if you replace the word "test" with "requirement" all makes sense, and it's the opposite approach to sound crazy.
+Yet, if you replace the word "test" with "requirement", all makes sense, and it's the opposite approach to sound crazy.
 What are we supposed to do?
 To write the code without knowing where to go and then, when we are done, to figure out what the requirements were?